Food and Beverage Manager Resume Template

 5

-Dense paragraphs, inconsistent styles, or overly elaborate designs damage readability.
-Stick to clear headings, consistent bullet points, ample white space, and logical flow from top to bottom.
+Dense paragraphs, inconsistent font usage, or distracting designs hinder readability.
+Use clear section titles, uniform bullet points, adequate white space, and a logical layout from top to bottom.

 6